nesdoug/SPEZ/Readme.txt

 Import Image
 ------------
 Resize the image to 128x128 or less.
-Import an the palette first, then import the CHR / tiles.
+Import the palette first, then import the CHR / tiles.
 There are some options, default has...
 -use the top left pixel as the transparent color.